aryanv8/primer/Agile & DevOps Quiz.md

 **Explanation:** The Build phase in the CI/CD pipeline integrates code changes from multiple branches, merges them, and compiles the code into deployable artifacts.

-# DevSecOps Part 3 pre
+# DevSecOps Part 3 pre ✅
 ## Question 1
 A _________ is an application security solution that can help to find certain vulnerabilities in web applications while they are running in production.

-- **_Dynamic Analysis Security Testing_**
+- ***Dynamic Analysis Security Testing***
 - Static Analysis Security Testing
 - Container security
 - Software Composition Analysis

-**Explanation:** Dynamic Analysis Security Testing (DAST) analyzes applications in their running state, which helps in identifying vulnerabilities that occur during execution in a production environment.
+**Explanation:** Dynamic Analysis Security Testing (DAST) can find vulnerabilities in web applications during runtime in a production environment.
+This is different from Static Analysis Security Testing (SAST), which examines code without executing it.
+Container security focuses on securing containerized environments, and Software Composition Analysis (SCA) identifies vulnerabilities in open-source components used in the application.

 ## Question 2
 Which of the following DevSecOps tools allows an All-in-One website security scanner to support developers to detect problems at the most advanced stage?

-- **_Acunetix_**
+- ***Acunetix***
 - Codacy
 - Aqua Security
 - GitLab

-**Explanation:** Acunetix is known for its comprehensive website security scanning capabilities, supporting developers in identifying and resolving advanced-stage security issues.
+**Explanation:** Acunetix is an All-in-One website security scanner designed to detect vulnerabilities at the most advanced stages of development.
+Codacy is primarily a code quality tool, Aqua Security focuses on container security, and GitLab is a comprehensive DevOps platform but not specialized as a website security scanner.

 ## Question 3
 Vulnerability Scanning ensures that code is checked for vulnerabilities at every major stage of the delivery pipeline from the time it is written to, when it is deployed into production.

-- **_True_**
+- ***True***
 - False

-**Explanation:** Vulnerability Scanning provides continuous security checks throughout the development and deployment stages, ensuring code safety at every major phase.
+**Explanation:** Vulnerability Scanning involves checking the code for security flaws at each significant stage of the delivery pipeline, ensuring that vulnerabilities are identified and addressed from development to deployment.

 ## Question 4
 Use a SAST tool to ensure that your code is secure, safe, and reliable.

-- **_True_**
+- ***True***
 - False

-**Explanation:** Static Application Security Testing (SAST) tools analyze source code to detect vulnerabilities early in the development cycle, ensuring secure and reliable code.
+**Explanation:** Static Application Security Testing (SAST) tools analyze source code and binaries to identify security vulnerabilities, ensuring the code is secure, safe, and reliable before deployment.

 ## Question 5
 \__________ refers to the process of tracking the identified vulnerabilities, the steps taken to mitigate and/or eliminate those vulnerabilities, and the overall status of the application’s security.

-- **_Monitor_**
+- ***Monitor***
 - Scan
 - Analyze
 - Remediate

-**Explanation:** Monitoring involves continuous observation of the application’s security posture, tracking identified vulnerabilities, and assessing the effectiveness of remediation efforts.
+**Explanation:** Monitoring involves continuously tracking identified vulnerabilities, the mitigation steps taken, and the overall security status of the application.
+Scanning is the initial detection of vulnerabilities, analyzing is examining these vulnerabilities in detail, and remediation refers to the process of fixing them.

-# DevSecOps Part 3 post
+# DevSecOps Part 3 post ✅
 ## Question 1
 \__________ provides a summary of possible attack scenarios, outlines the flow of sensitive data, and identifies vulnerabilities and offers potential mitigation options.